alchrabas/pyslate/README.md

 Hello!
 A policeman is here.
 He is going to help us.
 ```

-For "john" key for English in specified JSON string there's a list instead of a single string.
+For "john" key in specified JSON data there's a list instead of a single string.
 The first element of the list is a value used for this key, the second is a grammatical form.

 Another new thing is a "pol" identifier followed by a colon - both in an inner tag and a switch field.